govuk-one-login/mobile-ios-logging/Sources/Logging/README.md

 > Within this directory exist the following protocols for enabling screens and events being logged to a third-party service for app analytics.

-`LoggingEvent` is usable for logging events to the `LoggingService`
+`LoggingEvent` is usable for logging events to the `LoggingService`.

-`LoggingService` is usable for conforming Types to pass events through a HTTP client
+`LoggingService` is usable for conforming Types to pass events through a HTTP client.

-`Logger` is usable for logging HTTP events through a HTTP network client
+`Logger` is usable for logging HTTP events through a HTTP network client.

-`LogRequest` is usable as a model for passing logging events in JSON format
+`LogRequest` is usable as a model for passing logging events in JSON format.

 ## Example Implementation